Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/WEB_HTTP_HOST_HEADER_POISONING/description.md

-The HTTP Host is specifies the domain name the HTTP Client would like to access.
+The HTTP Host specifies the domain name the HTTP Client would like to access.
 It is mandatory as part of the HTTP/1.1 standard.

-For instance to access the domain `www.ostorlab.co`, the HTTP client would send the following request with the `Host`
+For instance, to access the domain `www.ostorlab.co`, the HTTP client would send the following request with the `Host`
 header:

 ```http request